-Josephson is the founder of the Josephson Institute of Ethics, which has carried the Character Counts! program to more than five million schoolchildren in the U.S. The former law professor and incoming NASO board member is an outspoken proponent of officials applying the rules as written for the betterment of the game.
+Josephson is the founder of the Josephson Institute of Ethics, which has carried the Character Counts! program to more than five million schoolchildren in the U.S. The former law professor and former NASO board member is an outspoken proponent of officials applying the rules as written for the betterment of the game.

 “It isn’t why refs warn too much but when they warn that is the issue,” says Josephson.
 He believes that officials cause problems for themselves when they change the standard of what they’re calling in response to the game situation.
 He sees some warnings, used when dealing with infractions of questionable importance, as a valid use of common sense.
 But he objects strongly when warnings are used as a substitute for “pushing the button.”

 “When somebody becomes more discretionary because he or she is concerned about the effect of making the big call, then that official is intimidated,” he contends.
 “It amounts to having been bribed.”

 Josephson acknowledges that fans, players and coaches demand consistency from officials